Cyphre117/PrototypeDevTDD/TDD.md

 # Overview
 ## Concept
-The game is about cells growing and changing state on a hex grid.
-The player has to manage the growth of cells, cells will move autonomously if the player doesn't take action.
+The game is about cells growing and changing state.
+The player has to manage the growth of cells on a hex grid, cells will move autonomously if the player doesn't take action.
 Each cell has internal state that changes based on adjacent cells.

 ## Technical Goals
 The code team will be implementing the game in C++ using cross platform libraries.
 The code should be tailored specifically to our game, object orientated and minimal.
 Given the limited time the focus will be on simplicity and functionality over 'advanced' code.